vfdev-5/ptcv21-pytorch-ignite-slides/content/_index.md

 # What makes Pytorch-Ignite unique ?

-- Library at the crossroads of
+- A library at the crossroads
   - High-level Plug & Play features
-  - Under-the-hood expansion possibilities
+  - Expansion possibilities under the hood

-- Help to promote best pratices
+- Highly modular
-  - Using simple and coherent concepts
+  - Use of simple and consistent concepts
+  - Composable and interoperable components
-  - Transparently, without magic
+  - Transparent, without magic

 - Keep it simple and understandable
+  - Contribute to the promotion of best practices

 ---

 # Key concepts in a nutshell

 - Engine
-  - Loop over the user data
+  - Loop on user data
   - Apply an arbitrary user function on each data

-- Event System
+- Event system
-  - Customizable collections of Events
+  - Customizable event collections
-  - Emitting system of Handlers attached to Events
+  - Triggering system for handlers attached to events

-> Reactive programming concepts
+- In the spirit of Reactive Programming

 ---